ZbrMa/Weather-app/README.md

 There are two panels, not pages or subpages.
 User can change between panels.
 There is input, which can be used for searching weather information for desired  city.
+Background color depends on month.
+Winter is blue, spring is green, summer is yellow and atumn is orange.
+Theme is done by React Context.

 ### 1. Weather panel
 User can get some basic weather informations based on his city choice.